Citi CEO Fraser brushes off the notion of buying a bank

 Net interest income for the first quarter was $15.7 billion, reflecting a 12% year-over-year increase.
 Noninterest income was $8.9 billion, up 17% from the same quarter last year.

+Citi's first-quarter operating expenses totaled $14.3 billion.
+The bank said higher compensation and benefit costs, including higher severance expenses, contributed to a 7% year-over-year increase.
 The bank repurchased $6.3 billion of common shares in the first quarter.
 It said it expects buybacks this year to be higher than the $13.25 billion it repurchased for all of 2025.

-Citi's latest quarterly earnings report comes about three weeks before the bank's May 7 investor day.
+Citi's latest quarterly earnings report comes about three weeks before the bank's May 7 firmwide investor day.
 It will be Citi's first such event in four years.
 Besides Fraser, investors will hear from Citi's new chief financial officer, Gonzalo Luchetti, as well as the heads of business lines.

 For reprint and licensing requests for this article, click here.

-Earnings Citi Commercial banking
+Earnings Citigroup Inc. Commercial banking M&A

 MORE FROM AMERICAN BANKER